OddOneOut/bwp-google-xml-sitemaps/readme.txt

 4. The Configuration Page

 == Changelog ==

+= 1.1.5 =
+* Added a new 'site.xml' sitemap that lists all blogs within your site / network.
+* Added a new 'author.xml' sitemap that lists all authors contributing to a blog.
+* BWP GXS should now show the correct mapped sitemap URLs in the Statistics tab if you use WPMU Domain Mapping plugin.
+* Fixed a bug that causes duplicate items to appear on sitemap parts, thanks to Aahan for reporting!
+* Fixed a bug that causes the `post` post type sitemaps to show up even when disabled.

+**Note that the site sitemap will be enabled, while the author sitemap will be disabled by default.**

+= 1.1.4 =
+* Changed some options' descriptions.
+* Fixed a possible incompatibility issue with FeedWordPress plugin and Suffusion theme.
+* Other minor bug fixes.

 = 1.1.3 =
 * Gzip is now off by default as it was causing issue on some hosts.